Break Point Detection for Functional Covariance: Application to rat local field potentials

-The new method was applied to local field potential (LPF) trajectories of rat brain activity, collected from the experiment of Frostig and Wann (Wann, 2017).
-Microtectrodes were inserted in 32 locations on the rat cortex.
-From these microtectrodes, LFPs were recorded at the rate of 1000 observations per second, and the observations collected in one second is considered as an epoch.
-The experiment last for 10min and a total of 600 epochs were recorded.
+The new method was applied to local field potential (LPF) trajectories of rat brain activity, collected from a stroke experiment reported in (Wann, 2017).
+Micro-tetrodes were inserted in 32 locations on the rat cortex from which LFPs were recorded at the rate of 1000 observations per second (Figure \ref{display}).

+In our analysis, observations collected in one second is considered as an epoch.
+The data at hand consists of 10 minute of recordings which leads to a total of 600 epochs.
 Midway in this period (at epoch 300), stroke was mechanically induced on the rat by clamping the medial cerebral artery.
-As noted, following the stroke, there might be some delay before changes in brain electrophysiological signal taking place.
-Here we only considered the $\delta$-frequency band (1-4 Hertz), and smooth the trajectory of each epoch with the first 9 Fourier basis specified as follows
+Here we considered the $\delta$-frequency band (0.5-4 Hertz), and smoothed the trajectory of each epoch with the first 9 Fourier bases specified as follows

 where $k=1,2,3,4$.
-If other frequency bands are of interest, we can represent the trajectories with the Fourier basis in the corresponding frequency band.
+If other frequency bands are of interest, the raw epoch trajectories can be smoothed with the Fourier bases in the corresponding frequency band.

-To solve the multiple change-point problem, we applied a binary segmentation procedure.
-We first considered the entire sequence, and found the most pronounced change-point.
-Then we divided the sequence into two parts, and applied our method to detect the change-point in each sub-sequence.
-We repeated the procedure until no more significant change-points were found.

-The change-points were detected at epochs 371, 380, 423, 479, and 576.
-These change-points were tested significant mainly due to the unusual epochs where the signals displayed extremely high variability.
-However, the change-point candidate near the midpoint was not significant.
-The reason is that the variability of post-stroke trajectories is not stationary, and the non-stationarity influences the significance of spectral structure discrepancy between the functional covariances of pre and post-stroke trajectories.
-To remove this effect, we rescaled the trajectories of each epoch to norm one, and applied our procedure to the rescaled trajectories, displayed in Figure~\ref{f3}.
-The plot of $T_N(\theta)$ is displayed in Figure~\ref{f4}.

-After rescaling the trajectories of each epoch, the first change-point candidate is near mid-point (at which is about 14 seconds after stroke), and was test significant at significance level $\alpha=0.05$.
-The change-point candidate near the mid-point is the only one which was tested significant for rescaled functions.
-This indicates that the stroke applied on rat cortex caused significant structural break in the spectral structure of functional covariance, and also tells us if we are more interested in the spectral structure than the amplitude, we can work with the functional covariance of rescaled functions.